 Free transfers between Commonwealth accounts

-If you or your business use Commonwealth for your other banking needs, you’ll be able to enjoy fee-free transfers between your Commonwealth accounts.
-In a world where seemingly every banking transaction carries a fee, having the ability to make fee-free transfers between accounts is a useful, money-saving feature you may want to take advantage of.
+If you or your business use Commonwealth for your other banking needs, you’ll be able to enjoy fee-free transfers between your Commonwealth Bank accounts.

 Comprehensive coverage for foreign currencies

 Commonwealth Bank Foreign Currency Accounts are available in almost all convertible currencies.
 You can then convert and exchange between currencies, or send payments, using the Commonwealth Bank exchange rate.

 What is the eligibility for a Commonwealth Bank multi-currency account?